ecs251-w19-ucdavis/DXServer/note/note-week4.md

 In one word, the "expected" counter value for each request is only related to the request name ("method").

 **Qi**: Configuring a fixed expectation for each request would be hard and not necessary.
-For now, we can find out
+For now, we can assume each customer is well-behaved and will make requests in correct orders.
+In this way, the only invariant we need to keep is that the ``Request Handler`` processes each client's requests in the same order as he originally made.

+**Qi**: We don't need to set a fixed expectation value according to each request's name.
+Instead, upon enqueueing a request, we can check the client's largest expectation value currently in the queue, and set the enqueueing request's expectation to be that value + 1.

+But this solution